vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. Restart Vega, load LNL checkpoint.
 1. A party submits liquidity provision to the market, orders are submitted to the opening auction to allow uncrossing; at least two parties now have a position.
 1. Submit the trading terminated transaction and settlement date transaction as set out in the proposal and observe the final settlement cashflows for the parties with positions.  (<a name="0073-LIMN-050" href="#0073-LIMN-050">0073-LIMN-050</a>)
-1. It's not possible to submit orders or LP provisions to this market).  (<a name="0073-LIMN-051" href="#0073-LIMN-051">0073-LIMN-051</a>)
+1. It's not possible to submit orders or LP provisions to this market.  (<a name="0073-LIMN-051" href="#0073-LIMN-051">0073-LIMN-051</a>).

-### Test case 17: Markets with internal time trigger for trading terminated that rings between shutdown and restore
+### Test case 17: Markets with internal time trigger for trading terminated that fires between shutdown and restore

 1. Propose, enact a market with some trading terminated given by internal time trigger.
 Trade in the market creating positions for at least 2 parties.
-1. System saves LNL checkpoint before the trading terminated trigger rings.
+1. System saves LNL checkpoint before the trading terminated trigger is set off.
 1. Restart Vega, load LNL checkpoint at a time which is after trading terminated trigger should have rung.
-1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-060" href="#0073-LIMN-060">0073-LIMN-060</a>); if it exists it in `cancelled` state.
+1. The market is not restored (it doesn't exist in core i.e. it's not possible to submit orders or LP provisions to this market) (<a name="0073-LIMN-060" href="#0073-LIMN-060">0073-LIMN-060</a>).
-1. If the market exists in the data node it is labelled as `cancelled` (<a name="0073-LIMN-061" href="#0073-LIMN-061">0073-LIMN-061</a>)
+1. If the market exists in the data node it is labelled as `cancelled` (<a name="0073-LIMN-061" href="#0073-LIMN-061">0073-LIMN-061</a>).
 1. For parties that had margin balance position on the market this is now in their general account for the asset.  (<a name="0073-LIMN-062" href="#0073-LIMN-062">0073-LIMN-062</a>)
+1. In Spot market, for parties that had holdings in their holding accounts on the market this is now in their general account for the asset. (<a name="0073-LIMN-094" href="#0073-LIMN-094">0073-LIMN-094</a>)
-1. The LP fees that were not distributed have been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-063" href="#0073-LIMN-063">0073-LIMN-063</a>)
+1. The LP fees that were not distributed have been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-063" href="#0073-LIMN-063">0073-LIMN-063</a>).
-1. The insurance pool balance has been transferred to the Vega treasury for the asset. (<a name="0073-LIMN-064" href="#0073-LIMN-064">0073-LIMN-064</a>)
+1. The insurance pool balance has been redistributed equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset. (<a name="0073-LIMN-114" href="#0073-LIMN-114">0073-LIMN-114</a>)
-1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-065" href="#0073-LIMN-065">0073-LIMN-065</a>)
+1. The LP bond account balance has been transferred to the party's general account for the asset. (<a name="0073-LIMN-065" href="#0073-LIMN-065">0073-LIMN-065</a>).

 ### Test case 18: market definition is the same pre and post LNL restore